testuj-to/tantivy-stemmers/README.md

   The German Snowball algorithm was obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/german/stemmer.html).

+- **Greek**

+  The Greek Snowball algorithm has been developed by **Georgios Ntais** in 2006 and later enhanced by **Spyridon Saroukos** in 2008.
+The source code has been obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/greek/stemmer.html).

 - **Hindi**

   The Hindi (lightweight) Snowball algorithm was developed by **A. Ramanathan** and **D. Rao** in 2003.
 Its source code has been obtained under the BSD license from the official [Snowball website](https://snowballstem.org/algorithms/hindi/stemmer.html).